-When we reconfigured the Information Architecture (IA) of the Unitarian Universalist Association website (UUA.org) in 2011, we relied heavily on user input (from surveys, constituent feedback, and data from Google Analytics) and user testing (surveys, card sorting, and tree testing) to maximize our chance of success.
+When we reconfigured the Information Architecture (IA) of the Unitarian Universalist Association website (UUA.org) in 2011, we relied heavily on user input (from surveys, constituent feedback, and data from Google Analytics) and testing (surveys, card sorting, and tree testing) to maximize our chance of success.
 Here are some of the resources we used and the lessons we learned.

 We had a few goals when we started the project: